Kota Belud

-Kota Belud's population is divided between the Bajau-Sama, Dusun and Illanun peoples.
+Kota Belud's population is divided between the Bajau-Sama (including Illanun) and Dusun peoples.
 There is a Chinese minority, which consists mainly of Hakkas.
 It is noted for its open air market, or tamu, which is held every Sunday.
 Once a year, the tamu is held on a much larger scale.
 During this time, it is known as the Tamu Besar or Grand Market.

+A 520 ft bailey bridge was opened on 12 November 1962, following three months of construction.
+It was opened by Governor William Goode.